hecperleo/upat_follower/README.md

 # Path Generator and Follower

-This repository contains all the code for running the path_generator_follower project.
+This repository contains all the code for running the uav_path_manager project.

 ## Dependencies